kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 - **File:** `src/select/builder.ts`
 - Create `SelectQueryBuilder` type with generic type parameters `<Schema, State>`
-- Implement `createSelectQuery()` factory function (schema parameter for type inference only); this factory may construct a class-based builder or a plain object-based builder internally
+- Implement `createSelectQuery()` factory function that is **generic-only** (no runtime schema parameter); this factory may construct a class-based builder or a plain object-based builder internally
 - Ensure the returned builder instance exposes methods that maintain runtime state matching the `SelectBuilderState` type
 - Implement basic state management so that methods never mutate an existing builder instance in place, but instead return a new builder instance that reflects the updated state and type-level `State` parameter